 Mr. Tomecek is the Executive Director and founder of Science Plus, Inc. Steve began his professional career as a geologist specializing in geomorphology and soils.
 He served as the Associate Director for the Science Museum of Long Island and as the Science Program Supervisor for the New York Hall of Science.
 He has also served as a writer and science consultant for the National Geographic Society, Scholastic, Inc., and Chelsea House.
-In the past he has written and helped develop web sites for Discovery Communications, the Johns Hopkins School of Public Health, Los Alamos Labs, and the Jason Academy.
+In the past, Mr. Tomecek has written and helped develop websites for Discovery Communications, the Johns Hopkins School of Public Health, Los Alamos Labs, and the Jason Academy.

 Mr. Tomecek has written over 45 nonfiction books for both teachers and children.
 His very first book, Bouncing & Bending Light, won the 1996 American Institute of Physics science writing award, and he has written 6 books for the highly acclaimed Jump Into Science series published by National Geographic.

-Dr. Palacios is a nationwide professional development presenter and has served on committees for the National Science Foundation, the Education Development Center in Boston, and Scholastic, Inc. in New York, and has written various articles on teacher professional development, early childhood education, and dual language programs.
-She has presented internationally as well in Russia, China, Egypt and South Africa.
+Dr. Palacios is a nationwide professional development presenter and has served on committees for the National Science Foundation, the Education Development Center in Boston, and Scholastic, Inc.; and she has written various articles on teacher professional development, early childhood education, and dual language programs.
+She has also presented internationally in Russia, China, Egypt, and South Africa.
 She frequently blogs on early childhood education issues for Huffington Post Parents as Senior Curriculum Advisor for ABCmouse.com.